Peptic ulcer disease: Prevention

 Prevention of peptic ulcer disease for those who are taking NSAIDs (with low cardiovascular risk) can be achieved by adding a proton pump inhibitor (PPI), an H2 antagonist, or misoprostol.
 NSAIDs of the COX-2 inhibitor type may reduce the rate of ulcers when compared to non-selective NSAIDs.
 PPI is the most popular agent in peptic ulcer prevention.
 However, there is no evidence that H2 antagonists can prevent stomach bleeding for those taking NSAIDs.
-Although misoprostol is effective in preventing peptic ulcer, its properties of promoting abortion and causing gastrointestinal distress limit its use.
+Although misoprostol is effective in preventing peptic ulcers, its properties of promoting abortion and causing gastrointestinal distress limit its use.
 For those with high cardiovascular risk, naproxen with PPI can be a useful choice.
 Otherwise, low-dose aspirin, celecoxib, and PPI can also be used.